Jesus Christ: A Portrait of Altruism

 These words were uttered by Jesus Christ shortly before he laid down his life so that others could have life.
 Those who willing sacrificed their lives in New York, and those in the military who have placed themselves in harm's way, gave those whom they saved more time in this life.
 But Jesus not only made more time available now, he also made eternal life available.

-The thief in this verse is the adversary.
+The thief in this verse is the Adversary.
 This verse very clearly states the purpose and desire of the adversary; steal, kill, destroy.
 Set that in contrast with the altruism of Jesus Christ who came so people could not only have life, could not only have life more abundantly, but could also have eternal life.
-Jesus didn't do the things he did for what he was going to get out of it.
-Yet, God also rewarded him for his obedience.
-Jesus acted for the benefit of others, including the benefit to God who was to gain a family because of the actions of Jesus.

-"I have the power to lay it down", it was his choice!
+"No man takes it from me," it was his choice!
 God did not order him, God asked him to lay down his life.
 Just like it was the choice of the firefighters on 9/11.
-They didn't have to run into a building that was burning and on the verge of collapse and Jesus didn't have to act to save the world by turning his pure and innocent life over to the Devil's men.
+They did not have to run into a building that was burning and on the verge of collapse and Jesus did not have to act to save the world by turning his pure and innocent life over to the Devil's men.